-- 1. Click the Maps icon ( ) to go to the Maps page. - 2.
+- 1. Click the Maps icon ( 🏜 ) to go to the Maps page. - 2.
 Select the map you want to edit and then click the [Add Node] button on the Map window.
 The Add Node window appears.

+dd Node

-/hat nodes would you like to add?
+What nodes would you like to add?

-R Type to search inventory ≡ 0
+Q Type to search inventory = 0

-device.name: ranch 💿

-Preview Results
+device.name: ranch Preview Results

-NAME TYPE
+¢ NAME 1196

 fh-sl1-ranch-sn1-34 Device

-fh-sl1-ranch-mc-40 Device
+ft-sl1-ranch-mc-40 Device

 fh-sl1-ranch-sn2-35 Device

-fh-sli-ranch-db-30 Device
+fh-sl1-ranch-db-30 Device

+Add Nodes

-In the Search field, type search criteria using a "seed query" in Basic or Advanced mode.
+- In the Search field, type search criteria using a "seed query" in Basic or Advanced mode.
 You can search for Devices, Topology Elements, Applications, Application Components, and Business Services.
-The nodes that fit your search display in the Preview Results pane.

-TIP: If you are looking for a very specific set of nodes, click the gear icon () to the right of the Search field and select Advanced.
+The nodes that fit your search display in the Preview Results pane. - TIP: If you are looking for a very specific set of nodes, click the gear icon () to the right of the Search field and select Advanced.
 In this mode you can create an advanced search using AND or OR for multiple search criteria.
 For more information, see the "Advanced Search" chapter in the Introduction to SL1 manual.

 - 4. Select one or more nodes to add to the map and click the [Map Nodes] button.
 The node or nodes are added to the Map window. - 5.
-Update the appearance of the map by clicking the Settingsdrop-down and selecting Design.
+Update the appearance of the map by clicking the Settings drop-down and selecting Design.
 For more information, see Changing the Appearance of a Map. - 6.
 Click the [Save Map] button to save the map.